idaoskooei/instock-kirby/README.md

 To start the application locally:

 1. Navigate to the project directory in your terminal.
-2. Run `npm start` to launch the app.
+2. Run `npm run dev` to launch the app.

 ## Roadmap